Learn about classical piano composers and music below

 Nearly every musical genre includes music written for the piano, making the piano one of the most versatile instruments ever invented.
 Whether you are listening to rock, pop, rap, jazz, country, or classical music, you are likely to hear a piano or electronic keyboard instrument included somewhere within the track.

-There have been so many wonderful classical pieces written for the piano that this article barely scratches the surface, but we hope that this article inspires you to do more research and find other piano pieces that you enjoy!
+There have been so many wonderful classical piano pieces written that this article barely scratches the surface, but we hope that this article inspires you to do more research and find other piano pieces that you enjoy!

 Where to get classical piano sheet music